 The Chipman Trail also connects to a growing system of trails running throughout Pullman, including paths alongside Grand Avenue and Terre View Street.

 Rod Schwartz, palousepics.com

 Moderate traffic, moderate to very hilly

 flat areas and two steep inclines.
 Head north from Pullman on State Route 27 for 14 miles, and turn left onto Clear Creek Road.
-You will bear right near the Kamiak butte turnoff and continue straight, focused on the curves an climbs of this paved country road.
-Turn right at the stop sign and pedal up a 1.5 mile hill that is steep at first, with stair-stepping climbs near the top.
+You will bear right near the Kamiak Butte turnoff and continue straight, focused on the curves and climbs of this paved country road.
+Turn right at the stop sign and pedal up a 1.5-mile hill that is steep at first, with stair-stepping climbs near the top.
 Watch the railroad track as you cross them going into and out of Palouse, and head south on State Route 27 back to Pullman.

 Light traffic, steep hills

 This scenic loop has classic Palouse views of fields and forested valleys.
 Start in Palouse, head south on State Route 27, turn right on Clear Creek Road and right again on 272, and back to Palouse.